 Entry to the castle is €4 or, for an additional €1, your entry ticket also gives you access to walk along part of the town walls.

 Inside the castle there is information on its military history throughout the years and you can even have your photo taken as Guzman el Bueno himself!

 For more views head to the town hall near Plazuela del Viento.
 There are some pleasant gardens here (with a lovely mosaic frog fountain) which are a nice spot to sit under the orange trees before climbing the recently renovated lookout tower with views of the port, Morocco across the straits, and the old town walls.

 Tarifa Old Town

-The whitewashed old town with its cobbled streets is worth a wander – plenty of quirky shops and bars all contained within the old city walls.
+The whitewashed old town with its narrow, cobbled streets is always worth a wander.
+Tarifa has lots of quirky shops befitting its hippy vibe, as well as plenty of bars and restaurants all contained within the old city walls.

 You could also find yourself struggling to park as, although there are plenty of parking spaces in Tarifa, these soon get taken by the summer crowds.
-My tip would be to get there early – we made the mistake once of deciding to go there one summer Sunday afternoon and, after sitting in slow-moving traffic for what felt like hours, just turned around and headed home.
+My tip would be to get there early.
+We generally aim for a free parking space near the bullring or, alternatively, head down towards the beach and use the parking area just behind the seafront off Calle Almadraba.